-3.2.7.6 Application Processor Wake-up Descriptor Entry (optional)
+3.2.7.6 Application Processor Wake-up Descriptor Entry (Optional)

-The AP Wake-up Descriptor Entry describes the mechanism for waking up APs in an MP environment.
-Refer to Section 3.2.2.1, "Rendezvous Functionality" for details on OS usage of this entry.
+The AP Wake-up Descriptor Entry (refer to Table 3-11) describes the mechanism for waking up APs in an MP environment.
+Refer to Section 3.2.2.1, "Rendezvous Functionality" for details on operating system usage of this entry.
 This entry is required for MP configurations.

-Offset (in bytes) Length (in bytes) Description 0 1 Entry type = 5 denoting AP Wake-up Descriptor Entry type 1 1 Wake-up Mechanism type: 0: External interrupt Other values: Reserved 2 6 Reserved (must be zero) 8 8 External Interrupt vector in the range of 0x10 to 0xFF
+Offset (in bytes) Length (in bytes) Description 0 1 Entry type = 5 denoting AP Wake-up Descriptor Entry type.
+1 1 Wake-up Mechanism type: 0: External interrupt Other values: Reserved 2 6 Reserved (must be zero).
+8 8 External Interrupt vector in the range of 0x10 to 0xFF.